dcs-sastra/COVID19_web/README.md

 * /statistics : Visual representation and current statistics of Covid-19
 * /who : videos about covid-19 integrated as a part of the webpage

+This is a website to create awareness and also to give people access to the statistics of Covid-19 in an instant.
+Also state wise corona virus split up is added apart from countries.